siwoopark10/ludobots-public/README.md

  - random sensor placement along the chain.

- - Links with and without sensors should be colored green and blue, respectively.
+ - Links with and without sensors are colored green and blue, respectively.

+ The links extend in the y-direction.